 There are many foods that are keto friendly, that is very low carbohydrate foods that do not have an insulinogenic effect.
 In fact, it is not uncommon for foods that are super high in saturated fat and even trans fat, to be described as being keto-friendly.

-While that may be true, it is not necessary to eat so much saturated fat and foods such as processed meats (salami, hotdogs etc) streaky bacon with added sugar and cheeses.
+While that may be true, it is not necessary to eat exuberant amounts of saturated fat, including foods such as processed meats (salami, hotdogs) streaky bacon with added sugar, and cheeses.
 These foods should be kept to a minimum.

 Aim to eat the best quality food that contain good fats that promote good health.
 Eating a low-carb keto diet should not be used as justification to eat copious amounts of unhealthy fat.